samscibelli/samscibelli.github.io/_pages/about.md

 ***Complex Organic Chemistry in Starless and Prestellar Cores in Taurus***

 During my thesis, I used the [ARO](http://aro.as.arizona.edu/) 12M radio dish on Kitt Peak to search for complex organic molecules (COMs) in prestellar cores located along the Taurus Molecular Cloud, a filamentary star forming region (shown below).
-By studying the chemistry within these cores we can better understand their physical properties and evolutionary timescales.
-We find that COMs are detectable in the gas phase and are being formed early, at least hundreds of thousands of years prior to star and planet formation (). [[Check out this astrobites article!]](https://astrobites.org/2020/03/16/coms-in-cores-complex-chemistry-in-dense-cores-in-the-taurus-star-forming-region/) & [[News Link]](https://news.arizona.edu/story/ingredients-life-appear-stellar-nurseries-long-stars-are-born)
+We find that COMs are detectable in the gas phase and are being formed early, at least hundreds of thousands of years prior to star and planet formation ([Scibelli & Shirley 2020](https://ui.adsabs.harvard.edu/abs/2020arXiv200202469S/abstract), [Scibelli et al., 2021]((https://ui.adsabs.harvard.edu/abs/2021arXiv210407683S/abstract)))!
+By studying the chemistry within these cores we can better understand their physical properties and evolutionary timescales. [[Check out this astrobites article!]](https://astrobites.org/2020/03/16/coms-in-cores-complex-chemistry-in-dense-cores-in-the-taurus-star-forming-region/) & [[News Link]](https://news.arizona.edu/story/ingredients-life-appear-stellar-nurseries-long-stars-are-born)

 ![Taurus Molecular Cloud](/images/hersh_mol_image.jpeg)

 *Adapted Herschel Image of the Taurus Molecular Cloud (~135pc away)*

 *Credit: ESA/Herschel/NASA/JPL-Caltech, CC BY-SA 3.0 IGO; Acknowledgement: R. Hurt (JPL-Caltech)*

 <!--- and 3) follow-up IRAM 30\m observations that confirmed the first detection of the phosphorous molecules PN and PO.
 --------------------------------------------